jubaerkhan49/note-taker/README.md

-# Building a simple Note Taker app following MVVM Architectural Pattern
+# Building a simple Note Taker app with MVVM
 ## About the App:
 * Architecture: MVVM (Model View ViewModel)
 * Programming Language: Java